The official blog of the Lung Institute.

 Alternative Pulmonary Fibrosis Treatment Options

 Living with pulmonary fibrosis is challenging, but there are treatment options available to help you manage your symptoms.
 Traditional treatment options include oxygen therapy, medication and pulmonary rehabilitation programs.
-There are also alternative treatment options, such as stem cell therapy.
-Stem cell therapy uses to the body’s own stem cells to help promote healing within the lungs and may help improve quality of life.
+There are also alternative treatment options, such as cellular therapy.
+Cellular therapy uses to the body’s own cells to help promote healing within the lungs and may help improve quality of life.

 If you or someone you know suffers from a chronic lung disease like pulmonary fibrosis, chronic obstructive pulmonary disease (COPD) or interstitial lung disease, the Lung Institute may be able to help.
-For more information about stem cell therapy, please contact us or call (800) 729-3065.
+For more information about cellular therapy, please contact us or call (800) 729-3065.